-Regularly cited among the top five ways to add value to your home, a loft conversion could be an incredibly cost effective of increasing the square footage and the resale value of your house.
+Regularly cited among the top ten ways to add value to your home, a loft conversion could be an incredibly cost effective of increasing the square footage and the resale value of your house.
 Read on to find out more about the potential gains you could make by converting your loft into a modern and useable space.

 How can I do it?